FAIRChemistry/EnzymePynetics/specifications/EnzymeKinetics.md

 #### StoichiometryTypes

-Measurement data can eighter be substrate or product.
+Measurement data can eighter be substrate or product

 ```python
 SUBSTRATE = "substrate"